Arkitektum/ps.editor.actions/README.md

 Inputs:

 - `metadata-id` (required): Geonorge metadata UUID used to fetch psdata content.
-- `ogc-feature-api` (required): Fully qualified URL to an OGC API - Features `/collections` endpoint.
+- `ogc-feature-api`: Fully qualified URL to an OGC API - Features `/collections` endpoint.
+Required unless `xmi-model` is provided.
 - `output-directory` (default `produktspesifikasjon`): Directory that will contain the generated artefacts.
 - `product-slug`: Overrides the auto-generated folder name (derived from the psdata title).
 - `template-path`: Path to a Handlebars-style template if you want to replace `data/template/ps.md.hbs`.
 - `updated`: Explicit value for the `updated` field in the rendered Markdown front matter (propagated to the assemble step).
+- `xmi-model`: Optional path or URL to a SOSI UML XMI feature catalogue.
+When supplied the OGC API input is ignored.
+- `xmi-username` / `xmi-password` (default `sosi`/`sosi`): Credentials used to download the XMI catalogue.

 Outputs: